 Purpose

-This tells Home Visitors and Family Support staff know how to recruit and elect Policy Council Representatives.
+This tells Home Visitors and Family Support or Family Home Provider staff know how to recruit and elect Policy Council Representatives.

 Procedure

 At the enrollment visit, orientation, and other family events, explain that Policy Council is one of the ways parents can be involved.
 Share how parents are fundamental to the governance of our program.